Small islands, big impact

 The strength of the concept is that all floating islands are connected by their various functions, as this artist impression shows.

-Connected islands
+Interconnected islands

 Funding needed